meananyasingh/Mini-ERP-CRM-Portal/README.md

 See [`docs/ASSUMPTIONS.md`](docs/ASSUMPTIONS.md) — covers the role
 permission matrix (not fully specified by the brief), what "cancel" does to stock, and what was intentionally left out of scope for the 48-hour window.

-## Screen recording

-_If this is submitted without a live deployment, place a screen-recording link here showing: login as each role, full customer → product → challan → confirm → PDF flow, and the insufficient-stock error case._